MaxenceDC/ProgrammingChallenges/Challenges/Algorithmic/44-fizzbuzz/README.md

     .expect("Failed to read line from the stdin");
 ```

-Then, to remove the new line character from the string, I use the `trim()`
+Then, to remove the new line character from the string, I use the `trim` method
-method which removes any whitespace characters from the beginning and end of the
+which removes any whitespace characters from the beginning and end of the string
-string and returns a **str**, not a String.
-Because it returns a str, I need to
+and returns a **`&str`**, not a String.
+Because it returns a `&str`, I need to
 use the `let` keyword to
 [shadow](https://en.wikipedia.org/wiki/Variable_shadowing) the variable `input`
 and assign it to the result of the `trim()` method.